PropusIT/module-actor/readme.md

 ## `subscribe`

 subscribe as a webhook to another actor.
 That other actor will send documents to own endpoints.
-If there is a command actor, there is no need to find out to which actor to subscribe, unless you have one in mind specifically, as the command actor will relay the subscription
+If there is a command actor, there is no need to find out to which actor to subscribe, unless you have one in mind specifically, as the command actor will relay the subscription.
+Arguments:

+-   `targetUrl`: url of the actor to subscribe to, typically the command actor, so `http://localhost:4001/actor`
+-   `schemaType`: the schemaType you are interested in, typically commands, so `command`
+-   `params`: optional subscription parameters:
+    -   `hydrate`: boolean to tell the source you are interested in receiving already stored documents.
+The source may decide what to do with it
+    -   `throttle`: throttle number for the source, may be used on hydrate
+    -   `maxSize`: max size number for the source, may be used on hydrate
+    -   `query`: any mingo query, only documents are sent that match the query

 # Actor communication